-Abstract.
+ABSTRACT.
 As a tool to characterize instantaneous codes, Foldes and Singhi determined the maximum number of certain subsets of the set of the first n natural numbers in 2006.
 This motivated Czédli in 2009 to determine the maximum number of the analogous subsets of a rectangular grid.
 He called these subsets islands.
-The present paper summarizes recent results on this topic.
+The present paper summarizes the directions about and the results on islands that came to existence soon.